You’re Not Alone as a Patient

 You may have been recently diagnosed with a chronic condition requiring self-administration of your medication using an injection device, such as an autoinjector, prefilled syringe or a wearable.
 The thought of having to inject yourself may make you feel frightened, helpless, overwhelmed or any number of emotions.
 There are millions of patients who have and are currently going through the initial acceptance of having to manage their care through self-injection.

 What to expect

-When it comes to self-injecting for the first time on your own, you may be affected by a number factors, including needle anxiety, lack of confidence, memory recall of correct administration technique, which may make you feel you’re not able to up to the task of administering your medication.
+When it comes to self-injecting for the first time on your own, you may be affected by a number of factors, including needle anxiety, lack of confidence or memory recall of correct administration technique, which may make you feel you’re not able to up to the task of administering your medication.
 This is completely normal, and rest assured there are a number of resources available to you to help make self-injection easier.

 Understanding How We Learn

 Advancements in the study of how learning occurs has facilitated a deeper understanding of how people mentally take in and process information.
 Memory recall and retention rates are increased when multiple neurological connections are made within and between regions of the brain.
 This occurs when senses such as audio, visual and touch are stimulated simultaneously.